iantsmall/mfj_challenge1/README.md

 function, and would represent a dramatic savings in memory.
 Where p is the number of prefixes, and s is the number of suffixes,  then this is an improvement from `O(p*s)` to `O(p+s)`.
 Expressed instead with n as each word, then `O(n^2)` to `O(n)`.
-   - This does not follow the letter of the challenge so I will encapsulate this, and unpack in a wrapper function
+   - This does not follow the letter of the challenge, so I will encapsulate this, and unpack in a wrapper function
    - This does reduce runtime to `O(n)`, but it does so by skipping the final word pair creation.
 - *Language optimization:* by processing in file lines asynchronously we can speed up creation of startsWith and endsWith by processing lines simultaneously